sa7818/GDD/ReadME.md

-ReadME.md

-###### The goal of this project is to calculate GDD for three cities in Canada( St.John's , Toronto, Calgary) for two years.
+The goal of this project is to calculate GDD for three cities in Canada(St John's,Calgary,Toronto) The workflow for the project is as follow:

+    Automation for downloading tempreture data

+    Extracting required columns from data files

+    Calculating GDD (via command line program)

+    Storing calculations in DB or files

+    Creating plot showing an annual cycle of min/max daily temperatures.

+    Producing reports based on the generated plots.

+    Presentation

-- GDD Project Version 1.0.0
+- GDD Project:
+                     Version 1.0.0:

-                     The Project exists in Github repository(https://github.com/sa7818/GDD)
+                     The Project exists in Github repository(https://github.com$
 ###### System Requirenments:
                       Linux/Mac
                       Python Python( 3.5.1 )